AlexBHarley/deepstream.io-website/src/tutorials/guides/retrospective-board/readme.md

 }, true );
 ```

 Note how we prevent jQuery to update the dom directly.
 This is because we are using using the record our single source of truth.
-By doing so our code will process things the same way regardless of it the action happened remotely or locally.
+By doing so our code will process things the same way regardless of whether the action happened remotely or locally.
+This is always a great way to consume changes, otherwise your code will become cluttered with unwanted conditions.

 Great, so we now have a board!
-Let's look at adding a tiny bit of permissions now were are familiar with the record json structure.
+Let's look at adding a tiny bit of permissions now were are familiar with the cards json structure.

 ###### Permissions

-Deepstream comes with a powerful permissioning language called **Valve**, which can be used to create rules to allow/deny all client actions.
+Deepstream comes with a powerful permissioning language called **Valve**, which can be used to create rules to allow/deny all possible client actions.

 Going back to our last requirement, we want to only allow the creator to update their own cards.
-Let's take a look at how we can implement that in our `pemission` config file.
+Let's take a look at how we can implement that in our `pemission.yml` config file.

 ```yaml
 record: